 VALS Segmentation Model in Consumer Behaviour.
-Vals Model in Consumer Behaviour.
+Vals segmentation examples.
 The Eight Segments of the VALS Model.
-Marketing Model of VALS, Vals 2 model, and also Vals Audience Segmentation Model.
+Marketing Model of VALS, Vals 2 model, and also Vals framework examples.

 VALS Segmentation Model